 Curt Engelhorn net worth: Curt Engelhorn is a German businesman who has a net worth of $4 billion.
 Curt Engelhorn is the great-grandson of Friedrich Engelhorn, the founder of German chemical company BASF.
 Curt made his name as a head of pharmaceutical companies Boehringer Manheim and DePuy.
 He run both entities for 36 years, and in 1997 he sold them to Roche for $11 billion.
 Reportedly, Engelhorn made $4.4 billion on the deal.
 Apart from the pharmaceutical business, Engelhorn is the sponsor of the Heidelberg Center for American Studies at the University of Heidelberg, funding it with more than $400,000 per year.
 He is also supporter of the Reiss-Engelhorn Museum in Mannheim.
 Nowadays, Engelhorn and his wife own a chalet in Gstaad, Switzerland, a ranch on the Costa Brava in Spain, and a villa on the Cote D'Azur in France.

-Germany, officially the Federal Republic of Germany, is a federal parliamentary republic in western-central Europe.
-The country consists of 16 states and its capital and largest city is Berlin.
-Germany covers an area of 357,021 square kilometres and has a largely temperate s...
+Germany, officially the Federal Republic of Germany, is a federal parliamentary republic in western-central Europe consisting of 16 constituent states, which retain limited sovereignty.
+Its capital and largest city is Berlin.
+Germany covers an area of 357,021 square kilometr...

 - Federal Republic of Germany